sarah-antillia/Tensorflow-Image-Segmentation-Alzheimer-s-Disease/README.md

 4. Evaluation
 </h3>
 Please move to a <b>./projects/TensorflowSlightlyFlexibleUNet/Alzheimers-Disease</b> folder,<br>
-and run the following bat file to evaluate TensorflowUNet model for Colorectal-Cancer.<br>
+and run the following bat file to evaluate TensorflowUNet model for Alzheimers-Disease.<br>
 <pre>
 ./2.evaluate.bat
 </pre>